JGex/headbutt_tree/README.md

 make node-install PACKAGE="package name"
 ```

-For others commands, see the help provided by the Makefile
+For other commands, see the help provided by the Makefile
 ```bash
 Make
 ```